clusterio/clusterio/docs/writing-plugins.md

 ## Plugin Configuration

 Clusterio provides a configuration system that handles storing, distributing, editing and validating config fields for you.
-You can take advantage of it by declaring config fields under either `controllerConfigFields` or `instanceConfigFields` in the `info.js` export.
+You can take advantage of it by declaring config fields under either `controllerConfigFields` or `instanceConfigFields` in the `plugin` export.
-For example in info.js:
+For example in index.js:

 ```ts
 import type * as lib from "@clusterio/lib";